First: There is no magic number for how many times a student should take the ACT or SAT.

 The one thing you should never do is view your first time taking the SAT or ACT as a “practice test”.

 There are many test prep resources available, including free resources for students who can’t afford expensive test prep tutoring.
 Students can even sample previous tests and questions from both the SAT and ACT prior to their test date so that they can get acquainted with the format and type of questions they should anticipate.
 Students should go into that first SAT or ACT as if it were their last.
 Why waste your time and money not putting your all into the test anyway?

 While the majority of colleges do not have a preference as to which test you take, they may use the test scores differently.
-Therefore, check with each college to see how they use test score.
+Therefore, check with each college to see how they use test scores.
 For many colleges, if you take the SAT and ACT, they will use the test score that is the highest based on the concordance chart to make their decisions.
 Many colleges also superscore the SAT — they will use the highest score from each section.

 If you are still unsure if you should retake the tests or not, talk with individuals who can provide further guidance.
 Your school counselor may have some insight into the admissions processes at the colleges you are considering.
 You can also go to the sources and talk to admissions officers.

 Admissions officers know the admissions process at their institution and can provide guidance on your admissions profile.
 While they won’t guarantee your admission to the institution, an admissions officer can give you a good idea as to the type of score you should try to obtain for admissions and financial aid purposes.